eiromz/com.1vault.api/README.md

 * Airtime Purchase.
 * Electricity Purchase.
 * Cable Tv Purchase.
-* Once a transfer reach

 #### WHATS LEFT
-* REPOPRTS FOR GENERATION
+* REPORTS FOR GENERATION
+* Generate AUTH_SIG FOR LIVE CREDENTIALS
+* ASK ABOUT THE CHANGES TO THE LIVE BILLPAYMENT API.